terminal42/contao-changelanguage/docs/05-frontend-module.md

 #### Hide active language

 If this flag is enabled, the currently active language will not be shown in the front end.
-As an example, if your website is available in german and english, and the visitor is currently on a german page, only a link to english will be shown.
+As an example, if your website is available in German and English, and the visitor is currently on a German page, only a link to English will be shown.
 By default *ChangeLanguage* will also show the current language (as an inactive navigation item).

 #### Hide languages without direct fallback

-If you enable this option, a language option will be hidden if there is no equvalent (= linked) page in the page tree.
+If you enable this option, a language option will be hidden if there is no equivalent (= linked) page in the page tree.

 Be aware that this also affects modules on your page.
 If the user is viewing a news item, and the news item is not available in the other language(s), the